 Often times, people with disabilities qualify for government assistance such as Supplemental Security Income (SSI), Medicaid, and subsidized housing.
 Many people make the mistake of leaving assets to their loved ones with disabilities through a simple Will which does not address supplemental needs planning.
 This is problematic because acquiring assets, such as a lump sum of money, can disqualify your loved one for these types of government assistance programs.

 By setting up a Supplemental Needs Trust, instead of solely using a Will, you can avoid these issues.
 Because the trustee has total control over the management of the funds, and the beneficiary does not, government program administrators, like the ones from SSI and Medicaid, must ignore the Trust assets when considering eligibility.
 Supplemental Needs Trusts can also be used to set up inheritance funds or proceeds from a settlement on behalf of the person with a disability.
 This way, if your loved one is the plaintiff in a successful lawsuit or inherits assets, those funds will go into the trust and will not disqualify him or her from receiving those government benefits.
 On the flip side, if the beneficiary is ever sued, the funds in his or her Supplemental Needs Trust cannot be touched–they are not subject to any judgment.

 Even if you are not currently concerned with eligibility for government benefits, the beauty of Supplemental Needs Trusts is that they address the specific needs of the person with a disability, whereas, other types of trusts do not.
-Even if a family is not interested in government benefits, they should still consider a Supplemental Needs Trust to address those specific needs.
+Even if a family is not interested in government benefits, they should still consider a Supplemental Needs Trust.
 Furthermore, you never know what the future holds.
-There is no sense in sacrificing government services that could be beneficial for your loved one with a disability in the future.
+There is no sense in sacrificing the potential future need of government services that could be beneficial for your loved one with a disability.

 Estate Tax Planning